Harakat Hezbollah al-Nujaba: History

 HHN emerged in 2013 as an offshoot of the Iraqi paramilitary Asaib Ahl al-Haq (AAH) and is led by AAH co-founder Akram al-Kaabi. al-Kaabi said that he formed the militia after a period of inactivity in the Syrian Civil War.
 He denies it emerged from a "split" with AAH, but that he chose not to unify with them due to disagreements.

+Jaber Rajabi has been described by The Jerusalem Post and Al Arabiya as a founding member of Harakat Hezbollah al-Nujaba and Asa'ib Ahl al-Haq.

 The two groups still share close affinity, often simultaneously commemorating martyrs.
-They have released a nasheed praising Iranian Quds Force commander Qasem Soleimani.
-Both groups follow the Iranian government's ideology, and al-Kaabi has stated that he would overthrow the Iraqi government or fight alongside the Yemeni Houthis if ordered by Grand Ayatollah Khamenei.
+They have even released a nasheed ,praising Iranian Quds Force commander, Qasem Soleimani.
+Both groups follow the Iranian government's ideology, and al-Kaabi has stated that he would overthrow the Iraqi government or fight alongside the Yemeni Houthis in the Yemeni civil war if ordered by Grand Ayatollah Khamenei.

-HHN was one of the first Iraqi paramilitaries to send fighters to Syria, where it has been active since its formation in 2013.
-It has had an increasing role in Syria after a significant boost to recruitment efforts took place in 2015.
-It was a major participant in the 2015 South Aleppo offensive and the breaking of the siege of the Shia towns Nubl and Zahraa.
+HHN was one of the first Iraqi paramilitaries to have sent fighters to Syria, where it had been active since its formation in 2013.
+It had an increasing role in Syria after a significant boost to recruitment efforts took place in 2015.
+It was a major participant in the 2015 South Aleppo offensive and the breaking of the siege of the Shia towns Nubl and Zahraa in the Idlib governorate.

 In December 2014, ABNA.ir published photos of Iranian-built Yasir UAV (an unlicensed copy of the American ScanEagle) claimed in use with HHN.

 In April 2015, al-Kaabi said HHN had suffered 126 casualties, including 38 in Syria.

-On 1 January 2019, al-Kaabi said that the IRGC and Lebanese Hezbollah helped the militia Shi'ite forces of the Mahdi Army that were fighting the U.S. forces in 2004.
+On 1 January 2019, al-Kaabi said that the IRGC and Lebanese Hezbollah helped the Shi'ite militia forces of Muqtada al-Sadr's Mahdi Army that were fighting the U.S. forces in 2004.
 He said that in the 2004 Battle of Najaf, IRGC and Hezbollah officers were present on the ground and helped during the battle, in which 13 US servicemen were killed and over 100 wounded.

 In November 2023, the Islamic Resistance in Iraq launched missiles on various Israel targets, including in the Red Sea city of Eilat.

 On 3 December 2023, five members of Harakat Hezbollah al-Nujaba were killed in U.S. airstrikes near Kirkuk as they were preparing to launch a drone against American forces.

 On 4 January 2024, a targeted drone strike by the U.S. military in Baghdad killed the region's deputy commander of operations, Mushtaq Talib Al-Saeedi, or Abu Taqwa.
 Other casualties sustained included 3 additional individuals and 6 wounded.